What Is CI/CD?

 • Short, repeated iterations: It is vital to deliver small amounts of code and create a timely workflow.
 To achieve that, you will need to repeat iterations frequently.

-• Low-risk and predictable deployments: Frequent and predictable deployments help build confidence in the DevOps team and limit potential problems.
+• Low-risk and predictable deployments: Frequent and predictable deployments help build confidence in the DevOps team, increasing software quality by limiting potential problems.

 Read more: 11 DevOps Tools for 2024